 Studies have been made of the characteristics of cosmic ray (CR) impacts on the HRC and WFC.
 The fraction of pixels affected by cosmic rays varies from 1.5% to 3% during a 1000 second exposure for both cameras, similar to what was seen on WFPC2 and STIS.
 This number provides the basis for assessing the risk that the target(s) in any set of exposures will be compromised.
 The affected fraction is the same for the WFC and HRC despite their factor of two difference in pixel areas.
 This is because the census of affected pixels is dominated by charge diffusion, not direct impacts.
 Observers seeking rare or serendipitous objects, as well as transients, may require that every single WFC pixel is free from cosmic ray impacts in at least one exposure among a set of exposures.
-For the cosmic ray fractions of 1.5% to 3% in 1000 seconds, a single ~2400 second orbit must be broken into four exposures (500 to 600 seconds each) to reduce the number of pixels affected by CRs in every exposure to one or fewer.
+For the cosmic ray fractions of 1.5% to 3% in 1000 seconds, a single ~2400 second orbit must be broken into four exposures (500 to 600 seconds each) to reduce the number of pixels affected by CRs in the combined image to one or fewer.
 Users requiring lower read noise may prefer three exposures of ~800 seconds, in which case CR-rejection should still be very good for most purposes.
 Two long exposures (i.e., 1200 seconds) are not recommended because residual CR contamination would be unacceptably high in most cases.
-We recommend that users dither these exposures to remove hot pixels as well as cosmic rays (see Section 7.4).
+A general formula for the fraction of pixels in a final combined image as a function of the number of exposures and exposure time is given in Section 7.5.
+We recommend that users dither their exposures to remove hot pixels as well as cosmic rays (see Section 7.4).

 The flux deposited on the CCD from an individual cosmic ray does not depend on the energy of the cosmic ray, but rather the distance it travels in the silicon substrate.
 An analysis of 13,311 WFC darks and 5,477 HRC darks demonstrates that the interaction of high energy cosmic rays with the silicon substrate has a very well-defined distribution (Miles et al. 2021).
-The peak of the distribution occurs at \sim 1000 electrons and the distribution has a clear cut-off below \sim 500 electrons (see Figures 4.11 and 4.12).
+The peak of the distribution occurs at $\sim$ 1000 electrons and the distribution has a clear cut-off below $\sim$ 500 electrons (see Figures 4.11 and 4.12).